aedmark/Bonepoke-Fractal/README.md

 ---

-> "The garden is complete.
-The soil remembers every death, every bloom."
+> "The garden remembers the death.
+The garden remembers the bloom.
+Let's build."